lovisabyman/Disaster-Tweets-Classification/README.md

 Natural language processing project, which classifies disaster related tweets as informative or non-informative.
 This project was done as a part of the course CS 230: Deep Learning at Stanford University by Lovisa Byman, Karen Garcia Mesa and Matan Lamdan.

 The dataset used in this project was the CrisisLexT26 [1].
 The classification was done using three different deep learning methods; LSTM with Word2Vec embeddings, BERT and XLNet, and the results were compared to each other and to a baseline model which used keywords to classify the tweets.
-The keywords used in the baseline approach was the once specified by [2].
+The keywords used in the baseline approach was the CrisisLex Lexicon [2].